-In this course students will work through Year 2 of the Elementary Greek course published by Memoria Press.
+In this course, students will continue to work through Greek for Children: Primer A published by Classical Academic Press.
+They will finish the course book in the year.
 In their study of the Greek language, students will:

 - Fluently pronounce the Greek alphabet (Modern pronunciation)

-- Expand understanding of English grammar through the study of Greek grammar
+- Expand their understanding of English grammar through the study of Greek grammar

 - Practice parsing, classifying, and diagramming Greek and English sentences

 - Memorize paradigms of Greek nouns, verbs, adjectives, articles, and pronouns

 - Develop Ancient/biblical Greek vocabulary (foundational to the English vocabulary of many academic disciplines, such as medicine, mathematics, theology, etc.)